Szhenger/simple-feed/README.md

 * Security Considerations:
     * The application uses Django’s built-in user authentication system, ensuring that sensitive data like passwords are hashed.
-The use of @login_required decorators ensures that only authenticated users can access certain views, such as creating, editing, or deleting feeds.
     * The use of `@login_required` decorators ensures that only authenticated users can access certain views, such as creating, editing, or deleting feeds.